Abbott unveiled, and we don't like what we see

 writes Tim Dunlop.

-Writing on The Drum earlier in the week, Annabel Crabb suggested
+Writing on The Drum earlier in the week, Annabel Crabb suggestedbecause of some misjudged promises he made just before the election, but

 that many of the problems politicians create for themselves arise from a